 “Mason visited me this morning.
 He said the FBI detained four people at the Detroit airport trying to fly to Russia yesterday.
 Their luggage contained some research on your mansion and the Merrick family.
 The Michigan federal courts denied bail.”

 “There’s even better news about that.
-David Hanko called me and said that the Navy Seal team that raided found travel receipts and other evidence identifying the prep team that flew to Chicago to plan the op.
+David Hanko called me and said that the Navy Seal team that raided Binongko Island found travel receipts and other evidence identifying the prep team that flew to Chicago to plan the op.
 American, Mexican, and Canadian customs are on the lookout for these people.
 It was over a dozen people supporting the hit, Jane.”

+CHAPTER XXX

 Bisha Complains

 Waldorf Astoria

 The Sinclair South meeting venue at the Waldorf Astoria, named after the first American Nobel Laureate in Literature, Sinclair Lewis, was set up with sixty folding chairs for the news media.
 At the front, there was a table arranged with four seats for Morton, Lendina, Imer, and Thomas Appleton, their corporate lawyer.
 About forty-five members of the press showed up.
 One of the local television stations provided two cameras for pool coverage for the rest of Chicago’s media outlets.

 Natalie Rumsfort admired the room’s crystal chandeliers and walls lined with silk, casting her gaze on the doorway, looking for her bodyguard, Jamarr.
 Her editor, Charles Randolf, insisted on an armed guard for this press conference.
 Jamarr entered the room and leaned against the back wall, winking at Natalie.

 At noon, on the dot, Lendina, Imer, Lewis, and their lawyer strolled into the room, taking their places at the table.
 A fourth person followed the group, and fetched the mobile microphone, positioning himself at the center of the aisle.
 Lendina Bisha tapped her microphone and looked upon the press in attendance.